Clubmark is the ECB’s national accreditation and is used to create a benchmark for high quality community club cricket.

 There are a number of people and organisations who will support your club through the ECB Clubmark process; including the GCB, county sports partnership and local sports development unit among others.

-To find out more about how to work towards achieving Clubmark accreditation contact your local GCB clubs and programmes officer, Eric Woodmason (north of the county) or John Peplow (south).
+To find out more about how to work towards achieving Clubmark accreditation contact your local GCB clubs and programmes officer, Eric Woodmason (Gloucestershire) or John Peplow (South Gloucestershire and Bristol).

 ECB Clubmark gives your club an opportunity to write and implement new procedures as well as acknowledge existing practices within your club.
 Cricket clubs are required to present evidence and demonstrate implementation across four different themes, culminating in the production of a club development plan.